MagiX7/TheHunterOdyssey/README.md

  - In menus, arrows to interact with the different buttons.

 ### Gamepad (XBOX keys)
+ - Gameplay:

- - Left joystick or directional pad to move the player.
+   · Left joystick or directional pad to move the player.

- - Y to open the character swap menu.
+   · Y to open the character swap menu.

- - A to start a dialogue.
+   · A to start a dialogue.

- - X to trigger battle scene.
+   · X to trigger battle scene.

- - Start button to open the pause menu.
+   · Start button to open the pause menu.

- - Back button to enable god mode + view all colliders.
+   · Back button to enable god mode + view all colliders.

-   In Menu - inventory - combat:
+ - In Menu - inventory - combat:

- - A to accept.
+   · A to accept.

- - B to decline or going back.
+   · B to decline or going back.

- - Left joystick and pad to move the selection.
+   · Left joystick and pad to move the selection.

-   Title scene:
+- Title scene:

- - A or START to go to the main menu.
+   · A or START to go to the main menu.

 ## Developers